-Magowan continues to publish and exhibit her work and shoot editorial assignments for clients like The New York Times, The New York Times Magazine, Time Magazine, The New Yorker, A+E Productions, and Cultured Magazine.
-She currently is a professor of photography at Rowan University.
-She is a graduate of Wesleyan (BA History) and Yale (MFA Photography) and is based in Center City Philadelphia, where she lives with her husband and daughter.
+Magowan maintains an active presence through publication, exhibition, and editorial work.
+Past clients of note include The New York Times, The New York Times Magazine, Time Magazine, The New Yorker, A+E Productions, and Cultured Magazine.
+She is a photography professor at Rowan University, holds degrees from Wesleyan University (BA in History) and Yale University (MFA in Photography) and resides in Center City Philadelphia with her husband, daughter, and Bedlington terrier.

 “Isabel Magowan’s pictures offer a particular view into a life of American privilege, but with an ironic, sardonic twist.
 Executed with technical perfection, she explores themes of self image and worth, and moments of inner clarity and subtle darkness.
 These heightened, saturated photographs effortlessly blur melodrama with moments of true intimacy.” -Gregory Crewdson